ManiBharath/cutshort/README.md

 Following are the routes and functionalities for the API:

-1. /user - post - create a new user
+1. /user - post - create a new user - done
-2. /login - get - login for existing user
+2. /login - get - login for existing user - done
-3. /todo - post - create a new todo
+3. /todo - post - create a new todo -
 4. /todo/:id - post - update an existing todo
 5. /todo/:id - delete - delete an existing todo
 6. /post - post - create a new post